MahApp/JarLoading/README.md

 core.jar.

 ####The JarRunnerSimple Java program
 This project contains the files that loads the jar-file Test1.jar that is Test1 packed as a jarfile.
 This is exportes from eclipse with core.jar unpacked.
+The file [MainClass](https://github.com/MahApp/JarLoading/blob/master/JarRunnerSimple/src/MainClass.java) and the file [JarClassLoader](https://github.com/MahApp/JarLoading/blob/master/JarRunnerSimple/src/JarClassLoader.java) is more or less directly from [Oracle examples](http://docs.oracle.com/javase/tutorial/deployment/jar/examples/JarClassLoader.java).

 In this example Test1.jar is loaded from a local directory but I still get a ClassNotFoundException.